 Planning Policy Statement I (2005) and the Employment Land Review Guidance Note (2004) highlight the need to provide sufficient land in suitable locations to be made available for industrial and commercial development, so that the economy can prosper.
 The objective of this indicator is to ensure a sustainable supply of employment land and to assess the losses of employment land that have taken place.

-(i) Employment / Regeneration Areas
+- (i) Employment / Regeneration Areas

+- See (i) Above

+- (ii) Local Authority Area

-Between 2007 and 2008 a total of 4,102 sq.m. of employment floorspace was lost to completed non-employment uses.
+Between 2008 and 2009 a total of 130 sq.m. of employment floorspace was lost to completed non-employment uses.